 Air and wind

-For many of the Shows, Boezem uses air and wind as a material: from Luchtplastiek (Air sculpture, Show X, 1967), an inflating hemisphere of black plastic, to the Soft Room (Show XV, 1968) in which fans cause the cloths on the tables to flutter.
-Many of the Shows take the form of an environment: the visitor walks through the warm and cold air currents of Immateriële ruimte (Immaterial space, Show V, 1965) or enters the Gordijnenkamer (Curtain room, Show IX, 1965) in which the walls of cloth ‘flutter’.
-Or the visitors are co-creators of the sculpture: they blow air with the aerosols of Picturale illusies (Pictorial illusions, Show III, 1964-1965) or turn the Wentelpaneel (Revolving panel, Show VII, 1965) and thereby move the air in the room.
+For many of the Shows, Boezem uses air and wind as a material, such as in the inflatable Luchtplastiek (Air sculpture, Show X, 1967) or the Soft Room (Show XV, 1968) where fans cause the cloths on the tables to billow up.
+In many of the Shows, the visitors are part of the work: they walk through the warm and cold air currents of Immateriële ruimte (Immaterial space, Show V, 1965) or enter the Gordijnenkamer (Curtain room, Show IX, 1965) in which the walls of cloth ‘flutter’.
+Or the visitors act as co-performers: they blow air with the aerosols of Picturale illusies (Pictorial illusions, Show III, 1964-1965) or turn the Wentelpaneel (Revolving panel, Show VII, 1965) and thereby move the air in the room.

 Some of the fifteen Shows have previously been fully or partially realized.
 Now, for the first time, all fifteen are realized simultaneously at the Kröller-Müller.

 ‘Boezem friends’ are present in the rooms to receive the visitors and guide them through the exhibition.
 They know all about Marinus Boezem and the Shows and always enjoy a thought-provoking question or a good conversation.
 They are easily identified by their key cord and facemask and, of course, they keep a safe distance.

 Book and film